πŸ“ž (678) 944-8612

 This is why storm flooding is genuinely dangerous to clean yourself.
 Contact with black water can cause illness, and contaminated materials like soaked carpet, padding, and lower drywall typically must be removed and discarded rather than dried in place.

-The vetted partner is equipped for hazardous work, using HEPA filtration, antimicrobial treatment, and proper disposal.
-If sewage is involved, the same partner can handle sewage cleanup, and any resulting mold remediation.
+The contractor is equipped for hazardous work, using HEPA filtration, antimicrobial treatment, and proper disposal.
+If sewage is involved, the same contractor can handle sewage cleanup, and any resulting mold remediation.

 What does the muck-out and debris removal process involve?

-The partner removes standing water, then hauls out unsalvageable items such as soaked carpet, padding, insulation, and lower sections of drywall.
+The contractor removes standing water, then hauls out unsalvageable items such as soaked carpet, padding, insulation, and lower sections of drywall.
 Surfaces are cleaned, disinfected, and given antimicrobial treatment to discourage mold.

 What's the difference between flood and storm damage, and what does insurance cover?